 - displays data from the controller on a smartphone.

 These claims are not empty.
-We’ve built a prototype of a BLE-enabled PID temperature controller to illustrate the potential of this upgrade.
+We’ve built a prototype of a BLE-enabled PID temperature controller to illustrate the potential of this upgrade and generally show the benefits of a PID controller.

 The first step for any project should be to identify the scope.
 Here’s what we aimed to accomplish with our BLE-enabled PID controller prototype: